texas-robocamp/texas-robocamp.github.io/tutorials/programming/introduction.md

 permalink: programming_introduction.html
 ---

-This tutorial is aimed at preparing you with a working knowledge of C++ programming as well as how to compile and run your programs via the command line.

-You can see the list of the topics we will be covering in the sidebar.
-You'll have tasks corresponding to these topics and the lab staff will sign off as you complete them.
+This tutorial will prepare you to program in C++, which we will use with your robot.

+Tutorial topics are listed in the sidebar.
+As you complete tutorials, camp counselors will track your progress.
 Don't forget to switch off when pair programming and keep track of who's driving!

-Once you have completed all tasks in this tutorial, you will move on to programming your robot.
+After this tutorial, you will program your robot.

 ## Overview

-In this tutorial, we'll cover the basics of C++ programming so that you'll have all the information you need to complete the project.
-If you consider yourself to be an experienced programmer, please just quickly complete the exercises in case you or your partner need a review.
+{% include note.html content="Some of you may be experienced programmers.
+If you are already well-versed in programming, please complete the tutorials anyway.
+You should be able to do them quickly.
+For those of you who are new, please do not worry.
+Programming is a skill that takes time to develop, but we know that you will be able to get through this material and program your robot!" %}

-C++ is a programming language that you can use to control your computer.
-A programming language is just like a spoken language---it has a vocabulary and a set of rules.
-A C++ program is nothing more than a list of commands, or instructions, that you give to the computer.
-When we write a program, we first begin by thinking very carefully about what we want the computer to do, and create a step-by-step plan for how the computer will do it.
-This step-by-step plan is called an algorithm.
+C++ is a programming language.
+It can be used to write programs like web browers, games, or the programs controlling your robot.
+Like a spoken language, a programming language has a vocabulary and grammar rules.
+A C++ program can be thought of as a list of instructions, in order, for the computer to carry out.

+To program, begin by thinking very carefully about the computer should do, and create a step-by-step plan for how the computer will do it.
+This is called an algorithm.
 For example, an algorithm for making a bowl of cereal might look like the following:

 - Take out a bowl from the cabinet and place it on the counter
 - Take out a box of cereal from the cabinet and open it